 Pac-Man and our family have a long history together.

 To be more specific, Ms. Pac-Man and Adam have a deep and meaningful relationship that developed long before our own (and that’s saying something, cause I nabbed him young).
 It’s an ongoing love affair.
-When Adam and I stared dating in high school I had heard of and played Pac-Man, but really, he never made a significant impact on my life.
+When Adam and I started dating in high school I had heard of and played Pac-Man, but really, he never made a significant impact on my life.
 Then I met Adam, and I learned a few things…